FolkerKinzel/Contacts.IO/README.md

 # FolkerKinzel.Contacts.IO
 [![NuGet](https://img.shields.io/nuget/v/FolkerKinzel.Contacts.IO)](https://www.nuget.org/packages/FolkerKinzel.Contacts.IO/)

-Simple .NET-API to manage contact data of organizations and natural persons, including a data model and classes to persisist this as vCard (*.vcf) or CSV.
+Easy to use .NET-API to manage contact data of organizations and natural persons, including a data model and classes to persist it as vCard (*.vcf) or CSV.

 ```